OEM-Sartorius-Data-Analytics/SIMCAQ-LINUX-GUIDE/CompileCustomAppsUbuntu.md

 make
 ```

-FInally, you can run your app from the command line:
+Finally, you can run your app from the command line:
 ```
 ./sqsample
 ```